Sterling takes another tumble as investors seek safety in dollars

 * Graphic: World FX rates in 2020 http://tmsnrt.rs/2egbfVh

-LONDON, March 23 (Reuters) - The British pound weakened on Monday, heading back towards the 35-year lows hit last week as investors rushed to buy the U.S. dollar amid another round of panic about the economic hit from the coronavirus crisis.
+LONDON, March 23 (Reuters) - The British pound weakened on Monday as investors rushed to buy the U.S. dollar amid the coronavirus pandemic, although new steps taken by the U.S. Federal Reserve to combat the impact of the crisis limited sterling's drop.

 Sterling has been under pressure because of a massive wave of selling of most currencies other than the dollar, which is the world's most liquid currency and the safe haven of choice when confidence evaporates from financial markets.

-But the pound has also been hit by investor concerns that Britain's approach in dealing with the virus, which has seen a more staggered disruption to economic and everyday life than in other countries, is not the right one.
+The pound has also been hit by investor concerns that Britain's approach to dealing with the virus, which has seen a more staggered disruption to economic and everyday life than in other countries, is not the right one.

 Britain's large current account deficit has also made sterling vulnerable, while drastically poorer liquidity last week exacerbated the move downwards.